 Ayurvedic Medicine is over 6000 years old and has been traced to ancient masters like Babaji.
 Ayurveda seeks to help the body, mind, and heart find peace and balance.
-I have had tremendous results when using Ayurvedic medicine and methodologies.

 Here are a few powerful, healing herbs that are often promoted by Ayurvedic practitioners.